drtaylor93/Black-Mamba-Todo-App/README.md

 This will start a containerized instance of PostgreSql running on port 5432.

-From the app root run the following:
+From the root directory run the following:
 * `npm install`

 * `sequelize db:migrate`